Please visit my Home Page

 from bed frame ~ Volt meter Removable wooden wheel cover is not shown ~ 6 inch sprocket ~ 8 inch pulley

 (extra was unnecessary) ~ Ford Bendix * ~ 1.25 inch spindle pulley ~ Grounded Starter Solenoid ~ 10 inch pulley ~ wire to 'go' switch ~ belt tensioner

-The crooked Hinge Pin* (right) was a quick solution to pulleys that moved out of alignment when under load.
+The crooked Hinge Pin* (above right) was a quick solution to pulleys that moved out of alignment under load.
 A real engineer would redesign the whole thing, but a mechanic settles for whatever works.